Difference between adrenal fatigue and hypothyroidism

 Adrenal Fatigue AKA HPA-Axis Dysregulation

 Let's take a step back and look at the definition of each.
-Adrenal fatigue isn't an actual diagnosis, but it's what people commonly name the constellation of symptoms that occur with hypothalamic-pituitary-adrenal axis (HPA-axis) dysregulation.
+Adrenal fatigue isn't an actual diagnosis, but it's what people commonly name the constellation of symptoms that occur with hypothalamic-pituitary-adrenal axis2 (HPA-axis) dysregulation.
 Since so many people know it as adrenal fatigue, I'll use that phrase throughout the article with the understanding that I really mean HPA-axis dysregulation.

 The HPA axis is a complex communication system between the hypothalamus, pituitary gland, adrenal glands, and adrenal hormones.
 It controls the stress response in our body.
 When we experience stress, the hypothalamus signals the pituitary gland to release adrenocorticotropic hormone (ACTH).
 ACTH then signals the adrenal glands to release cortisol.
 Cortisol is sometimes called the “stress hormone” because it helps us respond to physical, emotional, or mental stress.

 Cortisol is helpful short-term, but when we experience chronic stress, the adrenal glands are cranking out stress hormones for longer than what they were designed to do.
-With HPA dysregulation, the brain and adrenal communication is thrown off, which can result in feeling “wired and tired” or just flat out exhausted.
+With HPA dysregulation, the brain and adrenal communication3 is thrown off, which can result in feeling “wired and tired” or just flat out exhausted.

 In addition, in an attempt to protect the body from the pro-aging effect of cortisol, the body will produce a binding protein called cortisol binding globulin (CBG).
 CBG grabs onto cortisol so that it can not stimulate the cells in the body.